top of page

 Paving the Road to Success - [3hr]

-The Yellow brick road isn’t always easy to find; even if it’s paved with good intentions.
-Most often, one or many need a guide.
-The guide needs to be one who can facilitate others effectively through processes such as decision-making, problem-solving, and collaborative discussions.
-Effective facilitation ensures that meetings and workshops are productive, inclusive, and goal-oriented.
-This workshop helps to equip individuals with the facilitation skills needed to lead productive and inclusive group sessions.
+The Yellow Brick Road isn’t always easy to find, even if it’s paved with good intentions.
+Most often, teams need a skilled guide to navigate the fog of conflicting interests and complex hurdles.
+This guide must facilitate others effectively through critical processes such as decision-making, problem-solving, and collaborative discussions.

 25